German-French Diabetes Academy

 2nd German-French Conference on Diabetes Research

-On April 19-20, 2018 the second German-French Conference on Diabetes Research will take place at the French Embassy in Berlin.
-It continues the successful German-French Diabetes Academy, established by the German Center for Diabetes Research (DZD) and INSERM/AVIESAN.
-Everybody being interested is warmly invited to attend this scientific meeting.
+On April 19-20, 2018 the second German-French Conference on Diabetes Research took place at the French Embassy in Berlin.
+It continued the successful German-French Diabetes Academy, established by the German Center for Diabetes Research (DZD) and INSERM/AVIESAN.

-In addition to the presentation of current scientific highlights by outstanding researchers, the conference will also focus on the promotion of young scientists.
-They are invited to submit abstracts for presenting their results on posters.
+In addition to the presentation of current scientific highlights by outstanding researchers, the conference also focused on the promotion of young scientists.

 This high-profile conference takes part in the frame of the German-French Diabetes Academy, established by the DZD and of INSERM/AVIESAN in 2014 with the support of the French Embassy and the BMBF.